Trains to Liverpool

 We recommend a visit to Casbah Coffee Club if you're old enough to remember the Beatles.
 If you're a fan of Live Music THE Cavern Club is a must-visit.
-For those with children, Knowsley Safari Park is amazing.
+For those with children, Knowsley Safari is amazing.

 Tip 4: Off-peak travel is cheaper

 Demand affects the price of train tickets so travel on quieter routes at less busy times and that will make savings.
-Avoid Liverpool Central Station and choose one of the other stations instead which may be cheaper for you.
+Avoid Liverpool Central and choose one of the other stations instead which may be cheaper for you.
 Choosing to travel on a different date and midweek helps.

 Tip 5: Book together, travel together

 Find cheap train tickets to Liverpool by using Groupsave, booking and travelling together.
 This can give you a 1/3 discount if 3-9 people travel at off-peak times.
 This discount is automatically applied at checkout if you use Split My Fare and you can avoid having paper tickets by receiving Mobile E-Tickets which you forward to your group members.

 Liverpool is a vibrant city with an impressive cultural heritage dating back to when it was one of Britains most significant cities.
 In 2008, the city bagged the title of the European Capital of Culture and in 2004 the city’s Pier Head Waterfront was included in UNESCO’s World Heritage Site list.
 The city is made exciting by its on-going program of urban regeneration that is transforming the once dilapidated city into one of the most beautiful cities in northern England.